Community and Trauma Counseling (M.S.)

 Program Hardware and Software Requirements

-- Access to a computer with the Windows operating system (Windows 2000, Windows XP or above) and the capacity to hear audio (sound card).
-Also, a USB microphone is required and webcam capability will be useful.
+- Access to a computer and the capacity to hear audio (sound card).
+A USB microphone and webcam capability will be useful.

 - Internet access with high speed connection (DSL, Broadband or cable)